-Non-Executive Director and Audit Committee Chairman of The Diverse Income Trust plc, The Bank of London and The Middle East plc, Ghana International Bank plc, abrdn Private Equity Opportunities Trust plc and Baring Emerging EMEA Opportunities plc\.
-Non-Executive Director of Schroder Unit Trusts Limited and Schroder Pension Management Limited.
+Non-Executive Director and Audit Committee Chairman of The Diverse Income Trust plc, The Bank of London and The Middle East plc, Ghana International Bank plc, Patria Private Equity Trust plc and TPT Retirement Solutions Ltd. Non-Executive Director of Schroder Unit Trusts Limited and Schroder Pension Management Limited.
 He is also Chairman of The Tarbat Discovery Centre (a Pictish museum) and a trustee of Suffolk Wildlife Trust.

-A qualified accountant with over 25 years' experience in the financial services industry, including 21 years as audit partner at Deloitte LLP, specialising in the asset management sector.
+A qualified accountant with over 30 years' experience in the financial services industry, including 21 years as audit partner at Deloitte LLP, specialising in the asset management sector.
 Calum has wide ranging experience in auditing companies in the asset management sector and latterly as a non-executive director and audit committee chairman.
 He is fully qualified to lead the Company's Audit Committee.